flakjakk/my-project/docs/suggestions.md

 Oakland’s Rd.

 Mom rescuing Deidre and myself from the pine tree.
 In her dress.
-Then changing our minds with a ‘switch’.
+While pregnant!
+Then changing our minds with a ‘switch’

 Pulling wallpaper off under the bed.
 Mom and dad finding out later.